Differences Between a Tutor and an Executive Functioning Coach

 Students who struggle with executive functioning often are very intelligent and capable of learning new material but struggle in producing evidence of their learning.

-Spend many hours on their work and forget to turn it in
+Spend many hours on an assignment but forget to turn it in

 Forget to bring home books and important materials